-Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Fire Prevention Housekeeping Combustibles should not be stored or found within electrical cupboards Medium Identified 2 Escape Routes & Fire Spread Fire Doors Confirm that flat front doors, inspection of which was not possible, are to an FD30S self-closing standard.
-High Identified 3 Escape Routes & Fire Spread Fire Doors Install a self-closing device on the following doors: High Identified Entrance door to flat 9.
-4 Fire Prevention Electrical Residents should be advised not to use socket powered air fresheners in common areas.
-(Outside of flat 6).
-Low Identified 5 Fire Prevention Housekeeping The amount of combustibles currently in the escape route on the top floor is unreasonable, routes should be monitored to ensure the amount of items does not build-up.
-Medium Identified
+Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Fire Prevention Housekeeping Combustibles should not be stored or found within electrical cupboards Medium Identified Version 5, 27/08/2024 This task remains outstanding.
+2 Escape Routes & Fire Spread Fire Doors Confirm that flat front doors, inspection of which was not possible, are to an FD30S self-closing standard.
+High Identified Version 5, 27/08/2024 This task remains outstanding.
+Checked Flat 3 suitable door and self closer, but seals damaged and painted over, need fixing.
+Checked Flat 4, suitable door and closer but seals painted over.
+3 Escape Routes & Fire Spread Fire Doors Install a self-closing device on the following doors: High Identified Entrance door to flat 9.
+Version 5, 27/08/2024 Unable to gain access to confirm if task completed.
+This task remains outstanding.

-6 Escape Routes & Fire Spread Fire Doors The following doors should be kept locked shut: Low Identified The majority of riser doors were however found to be unlocked.
+4 Fire Prevention Housekeeping The amount of combustibles currently in the escape route on the top floor is unreasonable, routes should be monitored to ensure the amount of items does not build-up.
+Version 5, 27/08/2024 This task remains outstanding.
+Medium Identified 5 Escape Routes & Fire Spread Fire Doors The following doors should be kept locked shut: The majority of riser doors were however found to be unlocked.
 This was not considered to be a significant risk as the doors were fitted with self closing devices.
 However, locked riser doors does deter residents from storing combustibles within and therefore it is always advisable to lock riser cupboard doors.
+Version 5, 27/08/2024 This task remains outstanding.
+Low Identified

-7 Escape Routes & Fire Spread Construction and Glazing Provide fire stopping around cable and pipe penetrations in the following locations: All the risers cupboards to which access was possible has numerous pipe and cable penetrations which were not properly fire stopped, or had no fire stopping installed at all.
-All riser cupboards require fire stopping to be installed.
-High Identified 8 Escape Routes & Fire Spread Construction and Glazing There is a metallic cased cladded EWS on the building exterior, covering all floors.
-It was beyond the scope of this fire risk assessment to identify the composition or materials used in this cladding system, however it appears the metallic casing in not magnetic and possibly aluminium.
+6 Escape Routes & Fire Spread

+Construction and Glazing

+There is a metallic cased cladded EWS on the building exterior, covering all floors.
+It was beyond the scope of this fire risk assessment to identify the composition or materials used in this cladding system, however it appears the metallic casing is not magnetic and possibly aluminium.
 This building is above 18m and should be confirmed that this cladding system confirms to current guidance for external wall systems for buildings of this size.
-High Identified